 The job description and vacancy announcement were developed for the position of principal using the 8 leadership competencies.
 From the competencies, a rubric and interview questions were crafted for the principal interview process.
 The posting for the principal vacancy was listed March 27-April 12.
 A committee was formed to evaluate the principal applications and qualified applicants were selected.
 Interviews will be conducted April 19-21.
-A central office committee made up of the Assistant Superintendent of Human Resources, Assistant Superintendent of Student Support Services, Assistant Superintendents for School Administration (2), Deputy Superintendent of Teaching and Learning and one high school principal.
-After the initial interview process, the top three applicants will be contacted to participate in a structured site visit which will occur during the school day.
-The applicant will then meet with the school council/school leadership team (normally 7 - 10 people total) later in the day at central office.
-The interview will be facilitated by the Director of Human Resources.
-At the close of the interview process, the school-based committee will rank their choices.
-The superintendent will then meet with the candidates and make a recommendation to the board.
+A central office committee made up of the Assistant Superintendent of Human Resources, Assistant Superintendent of Student Support Services, Assistant Superintendents of Operations (2), Deputy Superintendent of Teaching and Learning and 1 high school principal.
+The superintendent met with the top candidates and made decisions as to which schools they would interview.
+The top 2 applicants were contacted to participate in an interview with the school council/school leadership team (normally 7 - 10 people total).
+At the close of the interview process, the school-based committee ranked their choices and the assistant principal contacted the assistant superintendent of human resources.

-March 27-May 1, 2010
+Timeline: March 27-May 1, 2010